 The second work of God that our church is a fruit of started in the mid 1940's by Evelyn Elefson, who was part of the Open Bible Standard Churches.
 It was located on East Main in Clear Lake, Iowa.
 God would use this work for several years and later merge it with Bethel Chapel on South 8th Street.

 After Bethel Chapel and the Open Bible church on Main Street merged, the people voted to be an official Open Bible Church in the spring of 1954.
 It continues to be called the Open Bible Church to this day.
-In 2015 the church purchased another building and for the last year has been in the remodeling stage.
-July 31, 2016 is the first service in our new building at 509 S 17th Street in Clear Lake.
+In 2015 the church purchased a building at 509 South 17th Street in Clear Lake.
+After a year of remodeling we moved in and had our first service on July 31, 2016.
+This is were we currently meet for worship.

 Since 1954, the church has had 8 pastors:

 1959 - 1965 Danny and Melva Miller

 1965 - 1967 Dean and Carol Benton

 1971 - 1976 Harlan and Arina Chloe Crouch